Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

 The device specific configuration allows you to modify the discovery payload.
 Here you can also prevent a device from being discovered.
 See [Device specific configuration](../../configuration/devices-groups.html#specific-device-options) for the available options.

-## Responding to button clicks
+## Responding to button actions

-To respond to button clicks you can use one of the following three Home Assistant configurations.
+To respond to button actions you can use one of the following Home Assistant configurations.

 ### Via MQTT device trigger (recommended)